brian-carroll/elm_c_wasm/docs/wrapper.md

 Our Wasm `update` returns a value of type `( Model, Cmd Msg )`, where the `Cmd Msg` will be an unevaluated thunk.
 But on its way from the Wasm app to the runtime in JS, it passes through the wrapper, whose job is to convert Wasm values to equivalent JS values.
 In the case of a Kernel thunk, we'll convert it to JS by just evaluating it!

 This is really neat.
 Firstly, it means the WebAssembly module doesn't need to have any specific code for various effectful Kernel modules.
-Secondly it cleanly separates the memory management on each side.
+Secondly it cleanly separates the memory management on each side because none of the values in the JS array ever need to be deleted - they are "permanent" functions, not dynamic values.
 And finally, the whole thing is completely transparent to the Elm app.

+### Implementation details

-However there are a couple of details to get right here.
-Let's take a look.
+There are a couple of important details to get right here.

 1. We need some way to make sure the Wasm app never actually evaluates the Closure.
 2. The `evaluator` field is supposed to be a C function pointer.
 But we want to call a JS Kernel function, not a C function!